Coatbridge Branch (NBR): Trunk routes

-The Edinburgh and Glasgow Railway opened its main line in 1842, intersecting the Monkland and Kirkintilloch Railway.
+The Edinburgh and Glasgow Railway (E&GR) opened its main line in 1842, intersecting the Monkland and Kirkintilloch Railway.
 In 1845 there was a frenzy of railway promotion in Scotland, and the Caledonian Railway was authorised, to build a line between Edinburgh, Glasgow and Carlisle.
 To save the cost of building a new route into Glasgow, the Caledonian arranged to take over the Garnkirk and Glasgow Railway and the Wishaw and Coltness Railway, running its main line over them.
 This gave the Caledonian Railway a roundabout route from Coatbridge to Glasgow, opened in 1848.
 The Monkland and Kirkintilloch Railway did not join the Caledonian Railway group, and instead aligned with other coal railways (the Ballochney Railway and the Slamannan Railway) to form the Monkland Railways in 1848.
 For the time being the Monkland Railways had no direct connection to Glasgow, although there was a connection with the E&GR at Kirkintilloch Junction (later Lenzie).
 Although it developed numerous branches and new lines, these mostly had an eastwards emphasis.
 The Monkland Railways were absorbed by the Edinburgh and Glasgow Railway on 31 July 1865.

 The North British Railway

-In 1846 the North British Railway opened its first line, between Edinburgh and Berwick-upon-Tweed.
+In 1846 the North British Railway (NBR) opened its first line, between Edinburgh and Berwick-upon-Tweed.
 It saw itself as a trunk line, joining with English railways to form a through route to London.
 Subsequent acquisitions and openings emphasised the easterly orientation, until on 1 August 1865 the NBR amalgamated with the Edinburgh and Glasgow Railway, so that it now had a Glasgow terminal, at Queen Street.
 The Monkland Railways had been absorbed by the E&GR the previous day, so now the NBR had a presence at Coatbridge as well.
 The amalgamations gave the NBR excellent connectivity eastwards from Coatbridge, but the awkward route towards Glasgow remained; this was important because much iron ore and finished iron was exported from quays in Glasgow, and from Ayrshire ports.
 Moreover, the best of the Monklands coal and iron deposits had been worked out; the emphasis on the mineral extraction was shifting to south Lanarkshire, in Caledonian Railway territory.